-- A first-year student (freshman) is defined as any applicant who has not taken any college-level coursework after completing high school.
+- A first-time freshman is defined as any applicant who has not taken any college-level coursework after completing high school.

 - A transfer student is defined as any applicant who enrolled in a college or university after graduating from high school.

 - A readmit student is defined as any applicant who has previously earned credit at Fayetteville State University.
-Students who are not enrolled for one semester (fall or spring) or more must apply for readmission to the university through the Office of Admissions.
+Students who are not enrolled for more than two consecutive semesters must apply for readmission to the university through the Office of Admissions.

 - A special visiting student is defined as those who are taking courses for reasons other than earning a degree.
-Special visiting students must submit the Special Visiting Application for Admission found here: http://www.uncfsu.edu/admissions/special_visiting_students.htm
+Special visiting students must submit the Special Visiting Application for Admission found here.